LONDON MARKETS: FTSE 100 At One-week High, With HSBC, Shell Boosted By Earnings

 Continue Reading Below

-U.K. blue-chip stocks rose Thursday, with Royal Dutch Shell PLC and HSBC Holdings PLC advancing after earnings reports, while investors waited for an update on the services sector that makes up the bulk of British economic activity.
+U.K. blue-chip stocks rose Thursday, with Royal Dutch Shell PLC and HSBC Holdings PLC advancing after earnings reports, as data showed U.K. services-sector activity is on the rise.

 Another wave of earnings reports came into the market Thursday, helping drive shares of HSBC, Shell and RSA Insurance Group PLC (RSA.LN) to the top of the benchmark.